Water dripping from a metal faucet spout in close-up, how to fix a leaky faucet drip

 Compression faucet

-At the bottom of the stem is a small rubber washer held in place by a brass screw.
-This is your leak.
-Unscrew the brass screw, pop off the old washer, take it to the store, and match it exactly.
-Drop the new washer in, reassemble in reverse, turn the water back on.
+At the bottom of the stem is a small rubber washer held by a brass screw.
+That’s your leak.
+Unscrew the brass screw, pop the old washer off, take it to the store, and match it exactly.
+Drop the new washer in, reassemble in reverse, water back on.
 Done.

-If the leak is from around the handle rather than the spout, you need to replace the O-ring higher up on the stem.
-Same idea — slide off the old O-ring, replace with one the same size, apply a thin smear of plumber’s grease to it before sliding the stem back in.
+If the leak is from around the handle rather than the spout, you need a new O-ring higher up on the stem.
+Same idea, slide the old one off, replace with one the same size, thin smear of plumber’s grease before sliding the stem back in.

 Cartridge faucet

 After removing the handle, you’ll see a retaining clip or nut holding the cartridge in place.
-Remove it with pliers, then pull the cartridge straight up.
-Cartridges sometimes stick — pull firmly and straight, not at an angle.
+Hold a magnet near the clip before you pry it free.
+Pop it out with pliers, then pull the cartridge straight up.
+Cartridges sometimes stick, pull firmly and straight, not at an angle.
+For a cartridge that won’t budge at all, see our stuck shower cartridge guide for the penetrating-oil-and-puller method, force is what cracks valve bodies.

 Take the cartridge to a hardware store and match it.
-Bring the faucet brand if you know it (Moen, Delta, Kohler, etc.) — most cartridges are brand-specific.
-Insert the new cartridge in the same orientation as the old one, reattach the clip, and reinstall the handle.
+Knowing the faucet brand helps, most cartridges are brand-specific.
+Moen 1225, Delta RP19804, Kohler GP500520, the part numbers are stamped right on the body of the old cartridge.
+Slide the new cartridge in at the same orientation, replace the clip, reinstall the handle.

-A new cartridge costs $10–25 and almost always solves the problem.
+A new cartridge is $10-25 and almost always solves the problem.

 Ball faucet